 - Has the submission clearly described the breadth of impact of the innovation?

-- To what extent will this project make a significant impact and/or contribution to the future of the aviation and aerospace environment?
+○ To what extent does this project have the potential to make a significant impact and/or contribution to the future of the aviation and aerospace environment?

-- How has this individual/group measured the impact on the aviation environment?
+○ How has this individual/group measured the impact and improvements on the aviation environment?

-All factors are important and will be given consideration, but the advisory panels will give the “technical merit” factor the most weight in the screening process.
-The Secretary retains sole discretion to select the winning entrant.
+All factors are important and will be given consideration; however, the advisory panel will give the “technical merit” factor the most weight in the screening process.
+The Secretary of Transportation retains sole discretion to select the winning entrant.